 Street Entrance to Dublin Castle |

 On entering the Castle we found very few troops in occupation, and to best of my knowledge we were the only troops in control at that time.
 So we decided on placing sniper posts at various vantage points in order to curtail the sniping that we were receiving from houses overlooking the Castle.
-Sergeant Bourke, who was an army schoolmaster, was killed when he and I were climbing a ladder to get up on to the roof to establish a point to deal with snipers.
-Bourke was the finest type of man.
+Sergeant Burke, who was an army schoolmaster, was killed when he and I were climbing a ladder to get up on to the roof to establish a point to deal with snipers.
+Burke was the finest type of man.
 He and I were great friends.
 He was a good soldier and it was sad that he should pass out in the way that he did.

-There was a L/Sgt W.R.Burke of Gravesend killed that day, but it is unclear if this man was RDF or "Royal Irish Fusiliers".
+25692 L/ Sergeant Frederick William Robert BURKE 10th Battalion and enlisted in Gravesend, died 28 April 1916 age 21 buried Grangegorman Military Cemetery.
 Connolly and his small force had scaled the iron front gates of City Hall and installed themselves in that building.
 Connolly had previously been employed there in the Motor Taxation Office and would have been familiar with the layout of the building.
 On entering, he deployed half his men on the ground floor, proceeding himself with the remainder (including his brother Matthew) to the roof circling the huge dome.
 Shortly afterwards a troop of British soldiers arrived at the Ship Street barracks and began to concentrate fire on City Hall.
 Snipers from surrounding high points began to pick off the rebels one by one and Connolly himself was reputedly shot around two o’ clock by a sniper operating from the Castle clock tower.
 According to some reports he slid down the roof after being shot and the Citizen Army medical officer, Dr Kathleen Lynn, tried to reach him on the parapet but was unable to do so.

 The